Update: As of January 14, 2021, Disneyland has ended the Annual Passport program for the time being. For the latest information, click here,

-We do not yet know how the Disneyland Resort park reservation system will work.
+We do not yet know how the Disneyland Resort park reservation system will work for Annual Passholders.

 We have seen how the Disney Park Pass system has been implemented at Walt Disney World Resort.
-But when it comes to Disneyland — with its robust Annual Passholder program and different Guest demographic — the reservation system is still unknown to the public.
-We do not yet know certain pass levels will get more access to theme par reservations, how many slots will be allotted to APs vs. ticket holders vs. hotel Guests, or even at what capacity Disneyland and Disney California Adventure will reopen.
+But, when it comes to Disneyland — with its robust Annual Passholder program and different Guest demographic — the specifics of the reservation system are still unknown to the public.
+We do not yet know certain pass levels will get more access to theme park reservations, how many slots will be allotted to APs vs. ticket holders vs. hotel Guests, or even at what capacity Disneyland and Disney California Adventure will reopen (though guidelines suggest 25%).

 So when it comes to concerns about the reservation system, we suggest APs wait until more information is revealed.
 Disneyland Resort has reiterated how much they value Annual Passholders.
-And when the theme park reopening date is announced and the reservation system is officially revealed, chances are most of our questions pertaining to Annual Passports will be answered.
+And when the theme park reopening date is announced and the specific details of the Disneyland Resort theme park reservation system are officially revealed, chances are most of our questions pertaining to Annual Passports will be answered.

 AP Discounts Still Apply